 With sights set on a summer 2019 opening in the Carlyle neighborhood, Lost Boy Cider will be the first urban craft cidery in Northern Virginia.
 Owner Tristan Wright’s vision for Lost Boy Cider sprang from magical and practical origins.
 Wright fell in love with hard cider after an enchanting trip to Ireland and began brewing after developing allergies to soy and gluten.
 The cidery will offer a line of heritage and modern dry craft ciders made from Virginia apples and featuring all-natural ingredients like hops, cranberries, pineapples and spices.
 Heritage ciders are aged in tequila, gin and Kentucky bourbon barrels.

 Aslin Beer Co.

-Coming in the summer of 2019, Aslin Beer Co., the small batch brewery with a cult-like following and four of the top 10 Virginia beers rated by users on Beer Advocate, will move its headquarters to Alexandria’s West End.
+Coming in the summer of 2019, Aslin Beer Co., the small batch brewery with a cult-like following will move its headquarters to Alexandria’s West End.
 The facility will feature a 3,500-square foot tasting room, private event space and larger brew house.
 IPA fans can eagerly anticipate flavors such as “Astro Zombie” and the peanut butter and chocolate-infused “How Now Brown Cow.”